Gugulethu-Nyoni/semantq/README.md

 * Shorthand automatically resolves to `src/components/global/Animation.smq`
 * Useful for reusable components such as headers, footers, nav, modals, and more

-## Named Slots

-Here’s a refined **Markdown section** for your Semantq README that demonstrates a reusable child component with full markup, clean parent usage via named slots, and a clear warning about keeping the child self-contained.
-I’ve chosen a **small “Documentation Footnote” card** use case that fits your docs context.

 ## Named Slots for Reusable Components

 Semantq supports **named slots** that allow you to keep your main page cleaner while making child components reusable.